-Lymphedema is a word referring to the problem of having fluid building up and causing swelling in a limb, usually due to a blockage of lymphatic ducts.
+Lymphedema is a word referring to the problem of having fluid building up and causing swelling in a limb, usually due to a blockage of thelymphatic ducts.

-Most commonly, lymphedema in an arm, occurs after the treatment of breast cancer.
-Breast cancer treatment often requires surgery, axillary lymph node dissection, or radiation therapy, and any of these can cause lymph-edema.
+Most commonly, arm lymphedema occurs after the treatment of breast cancer.
+Breast cancer treatment often requires surgery, axillary lymph node dissection or radiation therapy.
+Unfortunately, any of these procedures can cause lymphedema.

-Breast cancer staging using sentinel lymph node dissection is much less likely to bring about lymphedema
+Sentinel lymph node Biopsy is much less likely to cause Arm Lymphedema

-Statistics show that breast cancer related lymphedema occurs in about 13% of breast cancer surgeries, with an average time of about 8 to 9 months before it occurs.
+Statistics show that arm lymphedema occurs in around 13% of breast cancer surgeries.
+Furthermore, the average time span that arm lymphedema develops after surgery is about 8 to 9 months.

-There is some evidence to suggest that obesity may cause a women to be slightly more likely to develop lymphedema following breast or axillary surgery.
-The deeper the fat layer, the harder the surgeon finds it to identify landmarks in the axilla while dissecting, and lymphatic ducts are injured more commonly.
+There is some evidence to suggest that obesity may cause a woman to be slightly more likely to develop arm lymphedema following breast or axillary surgery.
+The deeper the fat layer, the harder the surgeon finds it to identify landmarks in the axilla whilst dissecting.
+Thus the lymphatic ducts are injured more commonly.

-Risk of secondary lymphedema may increase with air travel and use of tamoxifen
+Risk of secondary arm lymphedema may increase with air travel and use of Tamoxifen

 Lymphedema in the legs has also been attributed to the use of tamoxifen (breast cancer hormone therapy) which may contribute to the development of deep vein thrombosis and blood clotting.
-Blood clots in legs, is a completely different issue.
+However, blood clots in the legs, is a completely different issue.

 IV and needle pokes on the affected side of body